gavinhoward/bc/README.md

 	src      All source code.
 	scripts  A bunch of shell scripts to help with development and building. tests    All tests.
+	vs       Files needed for the build on Windows.

 [1]: https://www.gnu.org/software/bc/
 [4]: ./LICENSE.md